 Scientific equipment means equipment intended for the sole purpose of scientific research, teaching or experimentation, including programmatic instruments, apparatus and machines.

-Can I get everything for my equipment installation taken care of by Facilities work orders?
+Why do I need to go to SEI?
+Can’t I get everything for my equipment installation taken care of by Facilities work orders?

 Can the institution pay for the infrastructure modifications needed to prepare the space for my equipment installation?